akashmeshram/Shield-Life/README.md

 # Idea

 We plan to create an app which would use predictive analytics to generate representations for disaster-affected region.
-This information then can be used to allocate resources to prepare for disasters strategically.
-It will led improve response times while decreasing economic losses for rescuing.
+This information then can be used to allocate resources to prepare for disaster relief strategically.
+It will led to improve in response times while decreasing economic losses during rescuing.

 # Brief